EmilyMansfield/rfwindmill/README.md

 Compilation should be as easy as

     gradlew build

+New features and bug fixes (unless urgent) should be developed off of the main dev branch and not from master, which is for stable releases only.

 Code is licensed under the GPL v3 so feel free to fork, fix, and include in modpacks without asking permission.